ROSA MAR

 VISUAL ARTIST & CREATIVE COLLABORATOR

-Currently in residence
+in residence

 Peninsula Hot Springs Residency

-Rosa Mar Tato Ortega has commenced her residency at Peninsula Hot Springs as their first-ever visual artist in residence.
+Rosa Mar Tato Ortega has completed her residency at Peninsula Hot Springs as their first-ever visual artist in residence.
 Following in the footsteps of previous Artists in Residence—beloved musicians such as Lior and Kutcha Edwards, this new chapter marks a significant expansion of the program into the visual arts.

 Residing onsite on Bunurong Country, Rosa will spend her time creating and responding to the landscape, engaging deeply with the healing waters and natural surrounds of the Mornington Peninsula.